7 Easy Restorative Yoga Poses For Nurses

 Supported Bridge Pose

-Benefits of Supported Bridge Pose for nurses:
+Benefits of Supported Bridge Pose for Nurses:

 • Stretches and opens the chest, spine, and hips